 Launched in 2010, AT&T’s It Can Wait campaign shares a simple message: distracted driving is never OK.
 The campaign has evolved as smartphone driving distractions have grown beyond texting to include social media, web surfing, video chatting and more.
-Last summer, AT&T launched a nationwide virtual reality tour to help people understand that it’s not possible to drive safely while using a smartphone.
+AT&T has also launched a nationwide virtual reality tour to help people understand that it’s not possible to drive safely while using a smartphone.

 In 2017, It Can Wait hit the road, bringing their virtual reality simulator to schools, businesses and events around the country.
 Throughout the year, It Can Wait completed more than 500 tour stops, reaching 65,000 people from across the country.
 A map of tour stops can be found here.